ihucos/dotfiles-1/README.md

 You might want to install [Homebrew][homebrew], and then issue the following commands:

+- `brew install vim` (this installation requires the Vim editor as provided by Homebrew, and will not work properly with the Vim bundled by default with macOS, because of the `+clipboard` option.)
 - `brew install node`
 - `brew install ctags` (required by the [Tagbar][tagbar] vim plugin)
 - `npm install jshint -g` (required by the [JSHint][jshint] vim plugin)